MeruemArt/APPbarrotes/README.md

-# Argon template with Laravel 7
+# Base with Laravel 7

 ## How to use